-At one time in our history, health professionals distinguished between physical disorders and mental disorders-physical disorders involved the body, and mental disorders involved the mind.
+At one time in our history, health professionals distinguished between physical disorders and mental disorders: Physical disorders involved the body, and mental disorders involved the mind.
 For example, addiction was at one time seen as a lack of will, with little to do with physiology.
 Today, we see the close connection of the brain with what were previously considered mental processes.
 Mental disorders are brain disorders.
-Further, those physiological processes involved in physical disorders such as the immune system, the turning on and off of genes, and the chemical processes of the body are also equally involved in mental disorders.
+Further, those physiological processes involved in physical disorders, such as the immune system, the bacteria in your gut, the turning on and off of genes, and the chemical processes of the body, are equally involved in mental disorders.

-In this book, the terms psychopathology, mental disorders, or mental illness are used to refer to those disorders traditionally described in scientific and professional research and practice.
+In this book, the terms psychopathology, mental disorders, or mental illness refer to those disorders traditionally described in scientific and professional research and practice.
 Psychopathology is the word commonly used in the neurosciences and the one you would want to use when performing literature searches in research and clinical journals.
 Abnormal psychology as a research area has a long tradition in psychology, and this tradition will be noted by that term.
+In the middle of the 20th century, a textbook such as this one would have focused more on the description of particular disorders than on scientific research.
+With the advent of the neurosciences, mental disorders and their relationship to the brain have become an important focus of research.
+Overall, this was referred to by the term psychopathological research.
+To reflect the strong scientific tradition currently seen in the study of psychopathology, the name of the Journal of Abnormal Psychology was changed in 2022 to the Journal of Psychopathology and Clinical Science (Patalay & MacDonald, 2022).